FFBK-dev/AutoLog/documentation/MUSIC_AUTOLOG_WORKFLOW.md

 2. Queries Notion database by song title
 3. Confirms match by comparing artist and album
 4. Calculates match confidence score (0-100%)
-5. If confidence ≥ 50%, retrieves ISRC/UPC from Notion
+5. If confidence ≥ 50%, retrieves data from Notion
-6. Updates FileMaker with the ISRC/UPC code
+6. Updates FileMaker with the retrieved data
+7. **NEW:** Updates Notion to check "Imported to FM" checkbox after successful sync ✅

 **Match Confidence Algorithm:**
 - **Exact title match:** +50 points